awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Roles.md

 ```

 **Important**
 Granting a user the `iam:CreateRole`, `iam:CreatePolicy`, and `iam:AttachRolePolicy` permissions gives that user full administrative access to your AWS account\.
-For example, a user with these permissions can create a policy that has full permissions for all resources, and attach that policy to any role\.
+For example, a user with these permissions can create a policy that has full permissions for all resources and can attach that policy to any role\.
 Be very careful about who you grant these permissions to\.

 For information about attaching policies and granting permissions to users, see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) and [To embed an inline policy for a user or role](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#embed-inline-policy-console)\.

 **CloudWatchSyntheticsFullAccess**

-The contents of the **CloudWatchSyntheticsFullAccess** policy are as follows:
+Here are the contents of the `CloudWatchSyntheticsFullAccess` policy:

 ```
 {